 Communication plan

-- Develop a communications plan: Determine key messages, communication channels and timeline.
+- Develop a communication plan: Determine key messages, communication channels and timing.

-- Train leaders: Train leaders and managers to communicate effectively with their teams.
+- Training leaders: Training leaders and managers to communicate effectively with their teams.

-- Implement the plan: Deliver messages on schedule and respond to questions and concerns from employees and customers.
+- Implement the plan: Deliver messages according to the planned schedule and respond to questions and concerns from employees and customers.

 Integration of corporate cultures